Get your personal plan match in 2 minutes

 If waiting periods or shared cost percentages are too high a risk for your situation, there are alternatives outside the health sharing ministry model that function differently.

 This is a stark contrast to the ministries discussed above.
-With Presidio, there is no waiting period and no percentage ramp-up.
+With an ACA plan, there is no waiting period and no percentage ramp-up.
 If you have a pre-existing condition, it is covered immediately upon enrollment.
 This makes it the safest financial option for those with significant ongoing medical needs, though it typically comes with a higher price tag.

 CrowdHealth (Crowdfunding)